-In more recent publications, public sector innovation has been developed more complexly.
-In the following, I will rely on three influential works that opened the black box of public sector innovation, namely the works of Bloch & Bugge (2013), de Vries et al. (2016), and Windrum (2008b).
-The frameworks of these three studies are adopted for this paper for at least two reasons.
-On the one hand, these three studies developed a fine grained and complex conceptualisation of sub-dimensions, while other more explorative or condition- and effectoriented works do not sufficiently define the different dimensions of public sector innovation in-depth, dimensions which are of interest in this study, namely the inter-institutional dimensions of public sector innovation.
-On the other hand, while using different terms and choosing different delineations of the types of innovation and different classifications, the phenomena encompassed by the frameworks are comparable and overlapping, as shown below.
-Through combination and small additions, the properties theorised by the authors can be captured.
-Table 1 provides an overview of the innovation types or dimensions that have been formed.
-Bloch & Bugge apply the concept as developed by Windrum (2013, 137; 2008b).
-However, in their measurement, the types of innovation included change slightly, so that the types of innovation included in the table correspond to the measurement and the respective definition in the appendix of their publication (Bloch & Bugge 2013, 143).
+& Bugge (2013), de Vries et al. (2016), and Windrum Based on the systematic literature review by de Vries, (2008b).
+The frameworks of these three studies are Bekkers, and Tummers (2016), the applied definition adopted for this paper for at least two reasons.
+On the and conceptualisation of different studies on public one hand, these three studies developed a fine grained sector innovation can be concluded, as well as their and complex conceptualisation of sub-dimensions, strengths and weaknesses in terms of their applicability while other more explorative or condition- and effectoriented works do not sufficiently define the different in the context of studying public sector innovation in cross-border cooperation.
+Most conceptualisations dimensions of public sector innovation in-depth, include internal administrative, often technologydimensions which are of interest in this study, namely driven, processes but pay less attention to other types the inter-institutional dimensions of public sector of innovation, particularly governance and conceptual innovation.
+On the other hand, while using different but also inter-organizational innovations (de Vries et al. terms and choosing different delineations of the types of 2016, 153, 154). innovation and different classifications, the phenomena encompassed by the frameworks are comparable and Arundel & Huber identify 18 studies on public sector overlapping, as shown below.
+Through combination innovation wherein "none of the large-scale studies and small additions, the properties theorised by the cover all types of public sector organizations" (2013, authors can be captured.
+Table 1 provides an overview 147).
+Furthermore, some approaches of unpacking and of the innovation types or dimensions that have operationalising public sector innovation consist of been formed.
+Bloch & Bugge apply the concept as single survey items of questions of the 'introduction of developed by Windrum (2013, 137; 2008b).
+However, new procedures', 'introduction of new processes', or, in their measurement, the types of innovation included more abstractly, the 'introduction of innovations' without change slightly, so that the types of innovation included further unpacking what encompasses these broad and in the table correspond to the measurement and the general terms.
+Demircioglu & Audretsch's study is a respective definition in the appendix of their publication highly valuable contribution due to its identification of (Bloch & Bugge 2013, 143).

 Table 1.
 Types or Dimensions Developed in Research.
 Source: the author (based on the three publications cited in table).